 - Check Your iPhone Temperature

-- Close Camera App or Any App That Has Access to the Camera
+- Close Camera App or Any App with Access to the Camera

 - Check Flashlight in the Camera App